Laptop Not Turning On? Simple Fixes That Actually Work

 Data Recovery:

-If your laptop is truly dead, your data might still be recoverable.
-A technician can remove your hard drive or SSD and connect it to another computer.
-This costs around $50-$100 and is worth it if you have important files.
+If your laptop is truly dead, your data might be recoverable.
+A technician may detach your SSD or hard drive and connect it to another computer.
+If you have a lot of important files, it’s worth the $50 to $100 price tag.

 Also Read: Why is my Pc slow and Laggy?